ethicalblue/Collector/README.md

 # Collector
-Phishing simulations and pentests with this Blazor app. 🛡️ 🧪
+Phishing simulations and pentests with awesome Blazor app 🛡️ 🧪

 // by [ethical.blue](https://ethical.blue/)